 Third, is there any evidence that alkaline diets improve health?

-- While a lot of “science” and “theory” can be presented to support a health practice, the only scientific answer that really matters is: has it been proven to work in people?
+- While a lot of “science” and “theory” can be presented to support a health practice.
+The only science that really matters is has it been proven to work in people.

 - Almost any diet that has you restrict certain foods, particularly high calorie foods, will work to produce weight loss.
 This does not mean the magical theory behind the diet works.
 Supplements tied to magical diets are usually a good sign someone is after your money more than your health.

 1. Carrero JJ, Gonzalez-Ortiz A, Avesani CM, et al. Plant-based diets to manage the risks and complications of chronic kidney disease.
 Nat Rev Nephrol.
 2020;16(9):525-542.